 Prospects for loan growth within the rural utilities industry overall appear to be moderate in the near term, as ongoing normal-course capital expenditures related to maintaining and upgrading utility infrastructure continue at typical levels.
 Farmer Mac's future growth opportunities for financing the electric cooperative industry may be affected by the demand for electric power in rural areas, capital expenditures by electric cooperatives driven by regulatory or technological changes, the continuation of a low interest rate environment, and competitive dynamics within the rural utilities cooperative finance industry.
 In December 2020, the Federal Communications Commission's Rural Digital Opportunity Fund (RDOF) auction awarded \$9.2 billion in broadband-related operating cost subsidies to winning bidders.
-This may provide a catalyst for capital demands from rural electric cooperatives who seek to develop and deploy broadband services, as over \$1.5 billion in subsidies were awarded to various rural electric cooperatives.
-The cooperatives that were unsuccessful RDOF bidders also gained knowledge about the processes and technologies involved in broadband projects, which may enable them to develop broadband infrastructure.
-In particular, these capital needs may provide Farmer Mac with new financing opportunities with our existing customers.
+This may provide a catalyst for capital demands from rural electric cooperatives and other telecommunications companies providing communication services to rural America who seek to develop and deploy broadband services.
+Over \$1.5 billion in subsidies were awarded to various rural electric cooperatives, and a significant number of final allocations were made to other carriers investing in rural broadband and other communications services.
+The cooperatives and other companies that were unsuccessful RDOF bidders also gained knowledge about the processes and technologies involved in broadband projects, which may enable them to develop broadband infrastructure.
+In particular, these capital needs may provide Farmer Mac with new financing opportunities with existing and new customers.

 The growth in renewable energy generation and deployment of energy storage technologies may help deepen Farmer Mac's relationships with existing customers through new business opportunities.
 This growth may also broaden Farmer Mac's customer base with cooperative lenders focused on lending to renewable energy customers.
 In response to this growth, Farmer Mac has deployed new financing products tailored to the renewable energy sector, which represents a new market opportunity for Farmer Mac.
-Under this new initiative, Farmer Mac's total outstanding loan purchase balance of renewable energy financing transactions as of June 30, 2021 was \$85.1 million.
+Under this new initiative, Farmer Mac's total outstanding loan purchase balance of renewable energy financing transactions including undisbursed commitments as of September 30, 2021 was \$92.7 million.

-Texas Arctic Freeze.
+Weather is an ongoing source of uncertainty for the utilities sector.
+Drought, fires, and extreme storms can drive demand, outages, and damage to power and telecommunications facilities.
+The recent drought and wildfires in California have not materially impacted Farmer Mac's portfolio as of September 30, 2021, nor has damage from Hurricane Ida.
 Farmer Mac continues to monitor the ongoing effects of the extremely cold weather event that occurred during mid-February 2021 in the mid-south region, particularly in Texas, on our rural infrastructure portfolio.
-As of June 30, 2021, our rural infrastructure portfolio exposure in Texas was approximately \$412 million and split between distribution and generation and transmission cooperatives.
-Many of these cooperatives were affected in some way by the arctic freeze such as obstacles in receiving fuel for power plants or the inability to obtain contracted electricity, which resulted in rolling blackouts across the state.
+As of September 30, 2021, our rural infrastructure portfolio exposure in Texas was approximately \$405 million and split between distribution and generation and transmission cooperatives.
+Many of these cooperatives were affected in some way by the arctic freeze, including obstacles in receiving fuel for power plants or the inability to obtain contracted electricity, which resulted in rolling blackouts across the state.
 In June 2021, the governor of Texas signed Texas Senate Bill 1580 into law allowing electric cooperatives impacted by the severe weather event to use securitization financing to recover the extraordinary costs and expenses incurred during the event.
-This bill would allow impacted cooperatives to spread the repayment of power purchases incurred during the arctic freeze period over 30 years, which would reduce the required increase in rates to retail customers dramatically.
-While this law seems to be a pathway to the Texas electric power industry to manage the extraordinary impacts of the arctic freeze, as of this time, no solution has been implemented and the outcome is still uncertain.
 We believe that the current internal risk ratings applied to our rural infrastructure portfolio reflect the elevated financial stress resulting from the Texas freeze and elevated energy costs.